 £7Per Person (16 and over)

-Please Note: Tickets may not be available on the gate on the day
+Please Note: no tickets will be available on the gate

 Please note: No dogs apart from guide/assistance dogs are allowed at the event.

 Strictly NO SMOKING on the premises.